House Baratheon of Dragonstone

 - Princess Asha Greyjoy, also a captive of King Stannis.

-- Qarl, called 'Qarl the Maid', and Tristifer Botley.
+- 'Qarl the Maid' and Tristifer Botley.
 Captive alongside Asha.

-- Tycho Nestoris, an emmisary of the Iron Bank of Braavos, en rout back to the Wall.
+- Tycho Nestoris, an emissary of the Iron Bank of Braavos, en route back to the Wall.

 - 'Arya Stark', actually Jeyne Poole, rescued from Winterfell.

-- Lord {Harwood Fell}, Lord of Fellwood and a Queen's Man.
+- Lord {Harwood Fell}, Lord of Felwood and a queen's man.
 Perished during the march to Winterfell.

 - Ser Axell Florent, castellan of Dragonstone, uncle to Queen Selyse, self-appointed 'Hand of the Queen'.

-- Ser William Foxglove and Ser Humfrey Clifton, knights sworn to King Stannis.
+- Ser Willam Foxglove and Ser Humfrey Clifton, knights sworn to King Stannis.

 - Maester {Cressen}, healer and tutor, an old man.
 Poisoned himself in an attempt to murder Melisandre.